Instantly confirmed to your phone

 These long-running Broadway titles continue to captivate audiences through summer with crowd-pleasing stories, iconic music, and major staying power.

 July is peak tourist season in New York, especially around the July 4 holiday.
-For popular shows like Hamilton or MJ The Musical, book at least 4–6 weeks in advance.
-For newer or off-Broadway productions, 2–3 weeks can still offer decent availability.
+For popular blockbusters like Hamilton, The Lion King, or MJ The Musical, book at least 4–6 weeks in advance.

 Go for evening performances—typically 7–8pm—if you're sightseeing during the day.
 This gives you time to explore landmarks, grab dinner, and avoid rushing.
 Matinees at 2pm are better if you plan to wind down early or avoid late-night transit.